Mahmoud0-0Salah/Job-Portal/README.md

 ## Features

 - Sign up
-- log in
+- Log in
-- home page to user to browse all offers
+- Home page to user to browse all offers
-- search by keyword to find specific offers
+- Search by keyword to find specific offers
-- user can edit his personal data
+- User can edit his personal data
-- personal profile page
+- Personal profile page
-- user can make offer
+- User can make offer
-- admin can Accept or reject offers
+- Admin can accept or reject offers
-- user can delete his offer
+- User can delete his offer
-- user can visit  another user profile page to discover all offers and find contact info
+- User can visit  another user profile page to discover all offers and find contact info
-- users can report offer
+- Users can report offer
-- admin can block email from website depending on reports
+- Admin can block email from website depending on reports

 ## Frontend technologies: